What is Azure IoT Hub

 Quotas and limits

-Each Azure subscription has default quota limits in place to prevent service abuse, and these limits could impact the scope of your IoT solution.
+Each Azure subscription has default quota limits in place to prevent service abuse.
+These limits could impact the scope of your IoT solution.
 The current limit on a per-subscription basis is 50 IoT hubs per subscription.
 You can request quota increases by contacting support.
 For more information, see IoT Hub Quotas and Throttling.
 For more details on quota limits, see one of the following articles:

 IoT Hub on Azure Stack Hub (preview)